[ << ] | [ < ] | [ Up ] | [ > ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 No verification.

 Verify server’s certificate if present.
-If verification failed, an SSL/TLS connection is not created.
-If not present, an SSL/TLS connection is created.
+If verification failed, an TLS connection is not created.
+If not present, a TLS connection is created.

 Verify server’s certificate.
-If verification failed, an SSL/TLS connection is not created.
-If not present, an SSL/TLS connection is not created.
+If verification failed, a TLS connection is not created.
+If not present, a TLS connection is not created.

 Verify server’s certificate which locally installed (not one from the server).

-Then configure SSL-related variables of each protocol.
-For example, if you want to use POP over SSL, set ‘mew-pop-ssl’ to ‘t’.
+Then configure TLS-related variables of each protocol.
+For example, if you want to use POP over TLS, set ‘mew-pop-ssl’ to ‘t’.
+To specify the TLS implementation, ‘'tunnel’ or ‘'native’ can be used instead of ‘t’ for stunnel or GnuTLS, respectively.
+For protocols with ‘t’, the value of ‘mew-ssl-default’ is used as the default TLS implementation.
 Also, if its port is not a standard one, configure ‘mew-pop-ssl-port’.

 (setq mew-pop-ssl t)

-To use SSL for SMTP, configure as follows:
+To use TLS for SMTP, configure as follows:

 (setq mew-smtp-ssl t)

-While a connection is protected by SSL, a picture of a lock is shown in the mode line.
+While a connection is protected by TLS, a picture of a lock is shown in the mode line.

-The following is an example to protect Message Submission with TLS.
+The following is an example to enable STARTTLS for Message Submission.

 (1) In the case where a spam filter is running on your POP server or your IMAP server.